wout/rosetta/docs/why_rosetta.md

 In Rosetta, interpolation keys are arguments to the translation method.
 So if you're missing an argument, the compiler will complain.
-The parser will also compare interpolation keys in additional locales to the ones found in the default locale, and complain if some are missing.
+The parser will also compare interpolation keys in additional locales to the ones found in the default locale, and let you know if some are missing.

 ## Rosetta is 10x faster than similar libraries
 Benchmarking against other libraries which also use YAML or JSON files for